Footy FAQ: Miscellaneous / Trivia

 Fitzroy was saved for a few years by investment cash from a business consortium led by the Bank of Nauru.
 When that money ran out early in 1996, the club finally accepted an offer of merger from the North Melbourne club.
 But when the Nauru party lost patience and sent in an outside administrator to run the operation (according to Aussie bankruptcy law), the League vetoed the merger and obliged what remained of the club to merge with the Brisbane Bears.
 Ironically, Fitzroy refused a VFL offer of relocation to Brisbane in 1987, which prompted the founding of the Bears.

-An attempt to merge the Melbourne and Hawthorn clubs into a "Melbourne Dawks" organization was rejected in an emotional special meeting (and near riot) of the Hawthorn members after the 1996 season.
+An attempt to merge the Melbourne and Hawthorn clubs into something sarcastically called the "Melbourne Dawks" organization was rejected in an emotional special meeting (and near riot) of the Hawthorn members after the 1996 season.
 Shortly thereafter, the Demons received a large cash infusion from mining magnate and Lubavitcher Hasidic Rabbi Joseph Gutnick, and named him club president.
-Subsequent intense efforts on the part of Hawthorn management have given the club some of the best membership numbers in Victoria, and an improved team on the field (at least in 1997).
+Subsequent intense efforts on the part of Hawthorn management have given the club some of the best membership numbers in Victoria, and an improved team on the field.
+While they have had their ups and downs, there has been sustained success with premiership wins in 2008, 2013 and 2014.
+Many of the underlying issues that precipitated the crisis in the sport, including too many teams in Melbourne, remain unresolved.

-What are the Docklands, and why are they driving everyone mad?/drupal5/
+What are the Docklands, and why are they driving everyone mad?

-Colonial Stadium (now known as Telstra Dome) is an ultramodern 52,000 seat retractable-roof stadium which was completed in 2000.
+Colonial Stadium (which became the Telstra Dome and is now Etihad Stadium) is an ultramodern 52,000 seat retractable-roof stadium which was completed in 2000.
 It is located in an area which once contained railyards between Spencer Street Station and the docks on the edge of downtown Melbourne.
 The new stadium was justified as an Olympic venue for preliminary soccer matches during Sydney 2000.
 The AFL immediately saw benefit in making the smaller, cushier stadium its second home in Victoria.
 There will be seats for everyone (still unusual in Australia), some with computer terminals allowing wagering and food purchases without leaving them; the lowest levels are movable to accommodate most any outdoor sport.
 There are luxury suites in numbers previously seen only in America.
 Channel Seven was one of the primary investors in the ground and the AFL is now headquartered there.

-The league raised $30 million by selling its television rights long-term to Seven Network (?), and by offering up Waverley Park and its surrounds for sale, and plans to use it to take over Docklands 25 years after the Olympiad for roughly ten cents on the dollar.
-Essendon, St. Kilda and the Western Bulldogs have volunteered to move in, and Hawthorn will be forced into the MCG.
+The league raised $30 million by selling its television rights long-term to Seven Network, and by offering up Waverley Park and its surrounds for sale, and plans to use it to take over Docklands 25 years after the Olympiad for roughly ten cents on the dollar.
+Essendon, St. Kilda and the Western Bulldogs volunteered to move in, and Hawthorn was forced into the MCG.
 (The site happens to be near the end of a main artery to the western suburbs known as Footscray Road.)

 What's so bad about a gorgeous new ballpark?
 Lots of people have already found something to hate about this: